 The Income-Driven Repayment Plan uses an applicant’s monthly income as the main factor during the application process.
-There are many other factors to be considered, like the number of people living in one residence.
+However, there are many other factors to be considered, like the number of people living in one residence.
 Once all the necessary information has been filled out, the calculator will determine a fair monthly repayment amount.

-This repayment plan can be beneficial when paying back student loans as it allows the applicant to pay a consistent amount each month.
+The repayment plan can be beneficial when paying back student loans as it allows the applicant to pay a consistent amount each month.
 If you wish to apply for this repayment plan, it can be found on the federal student aid website.

 Public Service Loan Forgiveness Program

-Another form of student loan repayment is through the Public Service Loan Forgiveness Program.
+Another form of student loan repayment is the Public Service Loan Forgiveness Program.
 This program allows those who have outstanding student loans to work full-time for public service and qualified employers.
 Once the applicant has made 120 monthly payments under an approved employer, the remainder of the outstanding debt will be forgiven as an incentive for working in the public sector.

 Recommended Read: Refinance Your Student Loans